AnVIX/RepData_PeerAssessment1/PA1_template.md

 ## 1. Loading and pre-processing the data

 The first step in the analysis is to read the raw dataset in [R](http://www.r-project.org/).
 Provided the PAM data file (`activity.zip`) is downloaded to the local working directory, the R code chunk below loads the dataset as a data frame, `data_pam`.
-The `date` variable is converted to a POSIXct date-time class object using the [lubridate package](http://www.jstatsoft.org/v40/i03/), as will be needed in further analysis.
+The `date` variable is converted to a POSIXct date-time class object using the [lubridate package](http://www.jstatsoft.org/v40/i03/), as required for further analysis.

 ```r